carlosbrossa/dockerCluster/README.md

 # dockerClusterManual
-Project run a app java in manual cluster with docker containers
+Project run a app java in manual cluster with docker containers.
+The docker-compose is not being used for learning reasons.

 ## This project contains:
 - java project with spring boot (3 instances in example)